-You’ll get broadband, broadband and phone, and broadband and TV options depending on which provider you choose.
+You can get broadband, broadband and phone or broadband and TV options depending on which provider you choose.

 But there are also some smaller suppliers too.
 For instance, some housing providers have set up deals with some of the smaller organisations, like Community Fibre, to bring fibre to their estates.
 Hyperoptic also offers services in some areas.

 Which are the best internet providers in London?